First lady Melania Trump missing out on millions, lawsuit says

 The defamation suit, filed Monday in New York Supreme Court, seeks "redress for the commercial harm done" by the Mail Online against Trump, whose brand of skin care products, jewelry and other fashion accessories has "lost significant value" — pegged in the "multiple millions of dollars."

+A previous suit filed against Mail Media in Maryland was dismissed, and Trump settled a complaint against a Maryland blogger on Tuesday, the blogger's attorneys said.
+The new suit moves the litigation to New York, where Mail Media has headquarters.

-Trump "had the unique, once-in-a-lifetime opportunity, as an extremely famous and well-known person, as well as a former professional model, brand spokesperson, and successful businesswoman, to launch a broad-based commercial brand in multiple product categories," the suit says.
+Trump "had the unique, once-in-a-lifetime opportunity, as an extremely famous and well-known person, as well as a former professional model, brand spokesperson, and successful businesswoman, to launch a broad-based commercial brand in multiple product categories," it says.

 It adds that those ventures could have garnered "multimillion-dollar business relationships for a multi-year term" because she is "one of the most photographed women in the world."

-Trump's attorneys first filed a suit in September against both Mail Media Inc. and a Maryland blogger for posting stories that questioned Trump's alleged link to an escort agency in the 1990s, before she married Donald Trump.
+Trump's attorneys first filed a suit in September against Mail Media Inc. and Webster Griffin Tarpley, a Maryland blogger, for posting stories that questioned Trump's alleged link to an escort agency in the 1990s, before she married Donald Trump.
 Both outlets issued retractions.

-A Maryland judge earlier this month dismissed the Mail Media suit saying it was filed in the wrong venue, prompting Trump to file a suit in New York City, where the Mail Online is headquartered.
+A Maryland judge dismissed the suit because it was filed in the wrong venue.
+Attorneys for the blogger, Tarpley, told NBC News on Tuesday that they had settled the action against him in return for an apology and payment of an undisclosed "substantial sum."

 Related: Melania Trump Defamation Suit Against Political Blogger Can Move Forward

-The refiled suit seeks compensation and punitive damages worth $150 million — the same amount cited in the initial lawsuit filed in Montgomery County, Md.
+The refiled suit seeks compensation and punitive damages of $150 million — the same amount cited in the initial lawsuit filed in Montgomery County, Maryland.

-A spokesman for Mail Online did not immediately respond to a request for comment Tuesday.
+A spokesman for Mail Online didn't immediately respond to a request for comment Tuesday.

 Trump is being represented by high-profile attorney Charles Harder, who helped pro wrestler Hulk Hogan in his successful lawsuit against Gawker Media last year.